Code for New Orleans is a group of local volunteers focused on making city services accessible and easy to use and improving the lives of residents.

 Marc Cenac started Code for New Orleans in 2016 in an effort to be more involved in creating the life he wanted in New Orleans.
 Since then, he’s taken part in numerous projects to improve the city.

-Marc grew up here in New Orleans, attended college at Loyola University in uptown, and works remotely from New Orleans as a software engineer for Boundless Spatial.
+Marc grew up here in New Orleans, attended college at Loyola University in uptown, and works remotely from New Orleans as a software engineer for Recurly.
 Marc participated in the Civic Leadership Academy program run by the City of New Orleans in 2017.

 Kris Gerig first attended Code for New Orleans Meetups starting in late 2016 with an interest in geospatial analysis and mapping data for New Orelans neighborhoods.
 He spent over five years working as a data analyst for a Public Health nonprofit organization, and started working as a crime data analyst for the New Orleans Police Department in early 2018.